w-delali/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ### 9-strcpy
 - function that copies the string pointed to by src, including the terminating null byte (0), to the buffer pointed to by dest

+### 100-atoi
+- function that convert a string to an integer